icon

 Managing Faxes through Notes

 Faxes can be stored in both the current Folder view and the Deleted Folder view.
 You can move faxes between the folders by clicking the Delete button from the Current view or the Restore button from the Delete view.
-To delete a fax from the portal, click on the Delete button while fax is in the Delete view.
+To delete a fax from the portal, click on the Delete button while the fax is in the Delete view.

 If faxes need to be stored and retrieved over a period of time, the number of faxes that might appear in either the Current or Deleted view could build up, and retrieving a fax could prove difficult.
 Using the Notes capability will make searching for archived faxes much easier.
 The Notes and search functions work in both the Current View and Deleted view.